 I launch myself at the toilet again and barely make it.
 I can’t live like this.
 My stomach is in knots.
 My legs are trembling.
 My body is so tense I can’t open my hands.
 Sweat drips down my spine.
 It feels like kisses.
 Its almost erotic the feel of the cold trail down my skin.
 I see it again.
 I hear their words, feel their touches, and the knife goes through my stomach.
 Back to the toilet.

 I sink down on the floor, my back against the cool tile.
-They starts silently, the tears, and I let them slip easily into my hair.
+The tears start silently, and I let them slip easily into my hair.
 I lay perfectly still.
 I open my eyes so wide they hurt and make myself watch the movie playing in my mind projected across the ceiling.
 I watch it.
 I study it.
 I don’t even blink.

 After it’s over I peel myself in layers off the floor and put myself together.
 My skin feels hot but I’m cold from inside.
 So cold I can’t even shiver.
 I can’t open my hands.
 I can’t feel my heart.
 I open the door and walk out as though nothing has happened.
 I feel the rhythm of it in each of my footsteps.
 I know it so well, felt it so many times.
 I smile but my heart isn’t in it.
 My heart is somewhere down south, breaking, because my mind can see what my heart doesn’t want to hear.

 This is the danger of having an open heart.